♪ Alto Saxophone · The Comeback

 Art Pepper

-Four records from Pepper's mid-1970s return after a decade away from the studio.
-Living Legend, The Trip, and the early Galaxy sessions that opened the most prolific stretch of his career.
-He would record over 30 more albums in the seven years before his death in 1982.
+Six records from Pepper's return after a decade away from the studio.
+Living Legend, The Trip, and No Limit on Contemporary, then the Galaxy sessions that opened the most prolific stretch of his career, through the quartet masterwork Straight Life and the strings album Winter Moon.
+He recorded over 30 albums in the seven years before his death in 1982.

 2Labels